Seared shrimp tacos are topped with a homemade roasted tomatillo sauce, citrusy slaw and cheese. A fantastic meal!

 Growing up in Vancouver, I was surrounded by an eclectic and extensive array of ethnic restaurants.
 You name the ethnic food, Vancouver had a restaurant to curb the cravings.
 That is, unless you yearned for good, authentic Mexican food.
 Then you were out of luck.
 There were a couple of quasi-Mexican restaurants that served such specialties as nachos and from-the-bucket slushy margaritas.
-Moles?
-Isn't that a kind of backyard rodent?
 We were a deprived and undereducated bunch when it came to the cuisine of our neighbor far to the south.
 In fact, the closest I came to authentic Mexican food was a wild taxi ride through the streets of Tijuana on a day trip from San Diego.

-Line a large baking sheet with foil and place the tomatillos on it, along with 1 stemmed jalapeno pepper and 3 cloves unpeeled garlic.
+Line a large baking sheet with foil and place the tomatillos on it, along with jalapeño pepper and unpeeled garlic cloves.

 Place the baking sheet under the broiler and cook until the tomatillos begin to blacken and start releasing some of their juices.
 Remove the baking sheet from the oven and let cool until the tomatillos are cool enough to handle.